makson10/dbb-books-test-task/README.md

 - GET /genres, POST /genres

 For full API reference use the Swagger UI at `/api` on the running backend.

+## Admin routes & permissions

+- Admin UI: `/admin` (login) and `/admin/dashboard`.
+- Admin REST endpoints are protected and require an authenticated user with the `admin` role.
+- Typical admin operations: create/update authors, publishers, genres, and create books — these endpoints are not available to regular users.
+- When testing locally with the provided seed data (see below) an initial admin user is created so you can log in to the admin UI and exercise admin-only features.

+Ensure the Authorization header (Bearer token) is provided for admin API calls.

 ## Generate frontend types from OpenAPI